|First week in November 2017

 3.2 The Selection Committee is to meet at least once

-in each calendar year in which an Award is to be made.
+in each calendar year in which Awards are to be made.

 3.3 Except as provided in the Deed of Foundation